 Brightness: How Many Lumens Do You Need?

 When buying a headlamp, one of the first questions you might be asking is, “how bright of a light do I need?”
-Brightness is measured in terms of lumens, and the lamps here have max outputs ranging from 200 (the Petzl Bindi) to 1,000 (the Coast FL75R).
-Most headlamps also have dimming capabilities or numerous modes that allow you to choose your level of brightness for any given situation—for example, the Bright As Day has four settings ranging rom 40 lumens to 800.
+Brightness is measured in terms of lumens, and the lamps here have max outputs ranging from 200 (the Petzl Bindi) to 1,800 (the Nitecore HC33).
+Most headlamps also have dimming capabilities or numerous modes that allow you to choose your level of brightness for any given situation—for example, the Petzl Actik Core has three settings ranging from 7 lumens to 600.

 Holding Black Diamond Spot 400-R headlamp

 When deciding on the proper number of lumens, it's worth considering that you shouldn't plan on using the light's maximum setting for extended stretches as it will drain the battery quickly, but it's sure helpful to have a strong beam just in case.
-In general, we’ve found that 100-300 lumens are great for around the house and as a backup for hiking, backpacking, and camping.
+In general, we’ve found that 100 to 300 lumens are great for around the house and slow-paced outdoor activities like hiking, backpacking, and camping.
 For a navigational aid in complete darkness, you’ll want to jump into the 300-plus-lumen category.
 And for extremes like spelunking, climbing at night, or when you’ll be traveling at higher speeds (such as a night trail run or mountain bike ride), plan on starting your search at 600 lumens.
+Headlamps with 1,000+ lumens, like the Nitecore HC33 (1,800 lumens at full tilt), are generally overkill for most outdoor recreation, though they may be suitable for night hunting or fishing, as well as in emergency situations (a super bright light can be used to attract attention or navigate tricky terrain).

 Petzl Actik Core in white pouch (illuminating card game)